This post deals with graphic descriptions of domestic violence and may be triggering for some readers.

-Although Watts originally fronted news cameras with a desperate appeal for help when his wife and two young daughters were reported missing, the truth soon emerged when the bodies of Shanann, Bella and Celeste were recovered from an oil field owned by the petroleum company that Chris worked for.
+Although Watts originally fronted news cameras with a desperate appeal for help when his wife and two young daughters were reported missing, the truth soon emerged when the bodies of Shanann, Bella and Celeste were recovered from an oil field owned by the petroleum company that Watts worked for.

 His wife and his unborn son had been buried in a shallow grave, and his daughters submerged in crude oil vats.